Shane Christie: Concussions

+The Billy Guyton Foundation

 Especially after the 2023 death of his friend and fellow rugby player Billy Guyton, Christie became a campaigner for greater recognition of Chronic Traumatic Encephalopathy (CTE).
 His own symptoms worsened after Guyton's death, including "psychotic events" that winter.
 Guyton was posthumously confirmed to have CTE, a first in New Zealand rugby.
 Christie also believed himself to have CTE and was a founder of the Billy Guyton Foundation, which helps players with concussions.

 Like Guyton, Christie pledged to donate his brain to medical science.
-This would be the only way to confirm a diagnosis of CTE, which can only be detected post-mortem.
+This would eventually confirm a diagnosis of CTE, which can only be detected post-mortem.

-Death
+Death and CTE diagnosis

-Christie died in Nelson on 27 August 2025, the day before his 40th birthday.
-It was reported that his death was a suspected suicide, which will be referred to the coroner.
+Christie died in Nelson on 27 August 2025.
+His death was referred to the coroner as a suspected suicide.
 Hundreds of people attended his funeral in Nelson on 2 September.

+Holly Parkes, Christie's former partner, observed that the last rugby team Christie played with was the 2016 Māori All Blacks, and that he was the third player (after Guyton and Sean Wainui) to die of suspected suicide.

+His brain was donated to the National Brain Bank at the University of Auckland Faculty of Medical and Health Sciences where it was examined by a pathologist.
+His findings were published in April 2026, confirming "high stage" CTE.
+After Guyton, this was the second confirmed case of CTE in a New Zealand professional rugby player.
+Christie was also confirmed to have died by suicide.

+All Black Carl Hayman, who has suspected CTE, said, "Shane wanted people to understand that he was sick, not depressed...Until NZR acknowledges and accepts there is a problem, cases will always be put down to issues around mental health, alcohol and lifestyle."